-During the year, the directors continued to recognise that the Company's ability to operate successfully is largely dependent on the maintenance of its straightforward approach to doing business and its reputation for integrity.
+During the year, the directors continued to recognize that the Company's ability to operate successfully is largely dependent on the maintenance of its straightforward approach to doing business and its reputation for integrity.
 All those who act on the Company's behalf are required to behave and transact business in accordance with the highest professional standards.
 As well as compliance with all relevant regulatory requirements, this extends to customer care and external complaint guidelines.
 The Company has adopted a Code, Policy and Procedures under the Market Abuse Regulation.
-During the period the employee responsible for operations reduced working hours and the majority of the operations were contracted to Eddisons Property Management.
+The majority of the operations were contracted to Eddisons Property Management.
 Eddisons have looked after the property management for previous years and include the provision of all applicable compliance procedures.
 The directors were satisfied that the governance procedures adopted by Eddisons in relation to its clients were appropriate and protected the Company's interests.
 The Company's corporate governance regime is underpinned by a whistle-blowing procedure, enabling perceived irregularities to be notified to members of the Board, principally the senior independent non-executive director.